weins127/runtime_terrors_techshare/README.md

       the notification to every subscriber

 ### sw.js
-- Service Workers

-- Purpose: to act as an intermediary between web server and the web browser
+- Service Workers act as an intermediary between web server and the web browser
 - Helps to enhance an already existing web application, potentially improving it's functionality, speed, or reliablity.

 - Process: